Skip to content

 Much of Peninsula Park is wheelchair accessible, including the rose garden, thanks to brick-laid ramps added in 2008 to provide access to all.

-This iconic garden is set below street level and into the earth below, giving visitors the sense of being far away from the bustling city.
-Summertime brings blooming roses (and plenty of visitors), but the beauty of this historic park is clear year-round.
+This iconic garden is set below street level, giving visitors the sense of being secluded from the bustling city.
+Summertime brings blooming roses (and plenty of visitors), but the beauty of this historical park is experienced year-round.

 History of Peninsula Park & Rose Garden

-Before it was acquired by the city of Portland in 1909, this 16-acre (6.5 ha) park was home to a private roadhouse, horse racing track and auto park owned by Portland businesswoman Elizabeth Young (also known as “Liverpool Liz”).
-Developed as part of Portland’s “City Beautiful” movement (which was sparked by the desire to improve the city’s public spaces for the Lewis and Clark Centennial Exposition in 1905), Peninsula Park became the site of the city’s first community center and one of its first public playgrounds.
+Before it was acquired by the city of Portland in 1909, this 16-acre (6.5 ha) park was home to a private roadhouse, a horse racing track and an auto park owned by Portland businesswoman Elizabeth Young (also known as “Liverpool Liz”).
+Developed as part of Portland’s “City Beautiful” movement, which was sparked by the desire to improve the city’s public spaces for the Lewis and Clark Centennial Exposition in 1905, Peninsula Park became the site of the city’s first community center and one of its first public playgrounds.

 5 To Try